 is in the competitive labor market;

-has a competetive wage; and
+has a competitive wage;

-is tailored to the individual’s special needs.
+is tailored to the individual’s functional level, interest, skills, and employment goals; and

+includes ongoing, two-way communication between the organization and the employer to address any challenges.

 Examples: Customized employment arrangements can include, but are not limited to, job carving, job sharing, self-employment, and developing a new job description to address unmet business needs.